OpenDSA/OpenDSA-LTI/README.md

   ```
   sudo service nginx start
   ```
-  - Now that we've restarted Nginx, the OpenDSA-LTI will be served up using the `deploy` user just how we want.
+  - Now that we've restarted Nginx, the OpenDSA-LTI will be served up using the `deploy` user.

 ### Setting Up MySQL server
   - You can install MySQL server and client from the packages in the Ubuntu repository.
 As part of the installation process, you'll set the password for the root user.
 This information will go into your OpenDSA-LTI database.yml file in the future.